learn-academy-2023-golf/week-5-assessment-lilGuzi/career-readiness.md

 ### LinkedIn

-Your LinkedIn url:
+Your LinkedIn url: www.linkedin.com/in/jeffreyguzmanmodesto

 Check the boxes below to certify that you have completed the following items on LinkedIn:

-- [ ] create a new post about your first five weeks at LEARN.
+- [x] create a new post about your first five weeks at LEARN.
 Topics can include (but are not limited to) Ruby, sharing a project you created, sharing a resource you found helpful, or portfolios.
 - [ ] add at least ten more professional connections.
 You should have at least 50 LinkedIn connections.
-- [ ] react (like, celebrate, comment, etc) to ten posts.
+- [x] react (like, celebrate, comment, etc) to ten posts.